-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") promulgated by International Accounting Standard Board (IASB) and interpretations thereof issued by the IFRS Interpretations Committee ("IFRS IC") and in compliance with the applicable requirements of the United Arab Emirates (UAE) Federal Decree Law No. 32 of 2021 ("Companies Law"), relating to commercial companies and United Arab Emirates (UAE) Federal Law No. 48 of 2023 (previously Federal Law No. 6 of 2007, as amended) concerning Financial Regulations for Insurance Companies issued by the Central Bank of the UAE ("CBUAE") and regulation of its operations.
-The company is not in compliance with the solvency requirements for CBUAE as disclosed in note 27.
+These financial statements are for the year ended 31 December 2024 and are presented in United Arab Emirates Dirham (AED), which is also the functional currency of the Company.
+The financial statements have been prepared in accordance with IFRS Accounting Standards promulgated by International Accounting Standards Board (IASB) and interpretations thereof issued by the IFRS Interpretations Committee ("IFRS IC") and in compliance with the applicable requirements of the United Arab Emirates (U.A.E.)
+Federal Decree Law No. 32 of 2021, the United Arab Emirates (U.A.E.)
+Federal Decree Law No. 48 of 2023 regarding the regulation of Insurance activities and the Insurance Authority Board of Directors' Decision No. (25) of 2014 pertinent to the Financial Regulations for Insurance Companies.